 The Holding Period is Missing in Modern Portfolio Theory

-The second important missing factor of the single period portfolio decision is how the purchase date and holding period of the portfolio interacts with memory.
-If it is September and I expect to make a decision to buy a portfolio and hold it for six months, how can the memory of recent and distant past risk levels be quantified and applied?
-For example, an investor may remember many unfortunate downturns in October as well as many upturns in January.
+The second important missing factor of the single period portfolio decision is how the purchase date and holding period of the portfolio interacts with mean-reversion memory.
+If it is September and I expect to make a decision to buy a portfolio and hold it for six months, how can the memory of recent and distant past mean-reversion risk levels be quantified and applied?
+For example, an investor may remember that a particular investment has had downturns in October.
 In addition to the investor’s October memory, there are in fact many other memory characteristics of a security that may be important even though the investor’s personal memory may not have taken notice.
-For example, do you remember that the first two years of presidential terms have seen lower returns than the last two years?
-The investor may not remember this, but if he or she has a portfolio selection model that does, the investor will profit from this knowledge.
-While past experience is no guarantee of future performance this does not mean that we should pretend that our memory is irrelevant to our current decision.
-Yet this was the state of portfolio theory when Jones set about examining the problem as a topic for his Ph.D. dissertation in 1982.
+There are multiple mean-reversion risk measures at regular economically significant periods of time.
+These periods of time are harmonic so the mean-reversion risks are measured at harmonic periods of time.
+Stock market history does not repeat itself, stock market history rhymes.
+Rhyming means that the time intervals between risk producing cycles are fixed.
+This results in multiple harmonic mean-reversion risk levels.
+For example, in a quarterly time period a particular investment’s mean reverting return pattern may not match the previous quarter, but the level of quarterly mean-reversion risk does match (rhymes).
+The second moment (variance) is stationary.

 The Golden Age of Digital Signal Processing